juliangav/www.julian.is/_posts/2017-04-25-static-websites-and-jamstack.md

 Take WordPress for example.
 You publish content through the admin that then gets stored in a MySQL database.
 This content becomes available via PHP endpoints (the API), and you can then use these endpoints to grab the content you’ve created via admin and populate throughout the pages of your website.

-It’s pretty convenient, but the limitations surface instantly — the scope of these PHP endpoints is your website (they won’t work anywhere else).
+It’s pretty convenient, but the limitations surface instantly — the scope of these PHP endpoints is your website.
+(They won’t work anywhere else.)

 A headless CMS removes the front-end/head (Get it?
 Headless!) of a website while still providing the efficiency and convenience of an admin, database, and API.
 It allows you to publish content without wedding you to a website/layout/template.
 The front-end doesn’t exist and that’s the beauty of it.